jasons-archived/Raylib-ECS-Prototype/meta/notes.md

 ## goals
 - Best FTDE (First-Time-Developer-Experience)
-  - Steps needed to debug a sample project and full engine soure should be only:
+  - Steps needed to debug a sample project and full framework source should be only:
     1. Download Repository (may include Git LFS setup)
     2. Open RpgSample.sln
     3. Hit F5